 After the sunlight has been converted into usable electricity, the process is fairly straightforward.
 Your lights can turn on and off.
 Your appliances are able to run.
 And you can even use that electricity to charge an electric car if you have one.

 4. Any remaining energy either goes to the grid or gets stored for later use

 Your solar energy system will consistently create as much electricity as it can under the right weather conditions.
 And your house will use as much or as little electricity as it needs.
 So what happens if you use less than your system produces?

 One of two things will happen.
-Either your system will send that electricity through the grid to your local powerplant to be reallocated for some other use or it will be sent to your solar battery so it can be used at night when your system is no longer producing electricity.
+Either your system will send that electricity through the grid to your local powerplant to be reallocated for some other use or it will be stored through solar battery backup so it can be used at night when your system is no longer producing electricity.

 Depending on where you live, you can get credits from your local energy company for your excess electricity, but storing it may be more useful.
 It just depends on your specific situation.

 What’s The Benefit Of Going Solar?

 We’ve already talked about the benefits of going solar, but it’s worth going into a bit more detail about them.

 There are three main benefits to going solar.